UST Growling Tigers basketball: Player migration

 In 1987, the Glowing Goldies had to drop their top scorer Bennett Palad and big man Rabbi Tomacruz from the roster due to academic deficiencies.
 Tomacruz had failed to enroll in time for the submission of the lineup, making him ineligible for the season.
-Sophomore recruits Fedencio Oblina, and Rohimust Santos, Jr. stepped up in place of Palad and Tomacruz.
+Sophomore recruits Fedencio Oblina, and Rohimust Santos Jr. stepped up in place of Palad and Tomacruz.
 After placing fourth at the end of the first round, UST won back-to-back games to move up to a tie for third place at the standings.
 It was then that officials of Adamson filed a protest against one of their players.
 The UAAP Board found Oblina to be ineligible for failing his NCEE qualifying tests which resulted to the reversal of four of UST's won games.
 The Glowing Goldies dropped to 7th place in the standings at 2–7 from their original 6–3 record.
 Aric del Rosario sat out in their next game and was replaced by then coach of the women's team Orly Bauzon.
-Oblina was handed a lifetime ban by the UAAP.
+Oblina was eventually handed a lifetime ban by the UAAP.
 The Goldies ended the season with 3 wins against 11 losses.

 Bauzon formally replaced Del Rosario as the Goldies' head coach for the 1988 season.
 Palad was excluded from the roster for the second straight year for having exceeded the five-year playing limit in the UAAP.
 The league counted his participation in the PABL in 1987 as a playing year despite his absence from the UAAP.
-To add to the team's woes, starting point guard Alfrancis Chua quit the team in the first round of eliminations after a misunderstanding with a member of the coaching staff.
+To add to the team's woes, starting point guard Alfrancis Chua left the team in the first round of eliminations after a misunderstanding with a member of the coaching staff.
 Chua's decision to leave was finalized after a meeting with Bauzon and PE director Fr.
 Franklin Beltran.
 UST ended their season at seventh place for the second year with the same 3–11 record.

-1989 saw a shakeup in UST's basketball program when the nucleus of their Golden Nuggets juniors basketball team made a surprising transfer to rival Adamson in the summer.
-The Nuggets, regarded as the tallest basketball team in the country with their 6'11" team captain EJ Feihl, 6'8" Marlou Aquino, and 6'6" Giovanni Pineda in the lineup had lost Aquino, Pineda, Manuel Cucio, and Gerard Hipolito in the transfer.
-Joining the high school players were the Nuggets' head coach Hector Hipolito and his assistant Charlie Dy, as well as seniors coach Orly Bauzon and sophomore player Bong dela Cruz, who was also a former Golden Nugget.
+1989 saw a shakeup in UST's basketball program when the nucleus of their high school basketball team made a surprising transfer to rival Adamson in the summer.
+The Golden Nuggets, regarded as the tallest basketball team in the country with their 6-foot-11 team captain EJ Feihl, 6-foot-8 Marlou Aquino, and 6-foot-6 Giovanni Pineda in the lineup had lost Aquino, Pineda, Manuel Cucio, and Gerard Hipolito in the transfer.
+Joining the junior players were Nuggets' head coach Hector Hipolito and assistant coach Charlie Dy, as well as Bauzon and second-year Goldie Bong dela Cruz, who was also a former Golden Nugget.
 Reports say that the exodus was caused by a rift between the school's administration and the coaching staff.